muratk3n/thirdwave/en/README.md

 ---

-Thats bcz they used the kung-fu vaccine.. it's no good
+Thats bcz they used the kung-fu vaccine

 "Chile capital enters lockdown – despite mass vaccination"